-Affordable Housing Development and Investment Fund, formerly known as the Penny for Affordable Housing Fund, was established in FY 2006 and is designed to serve as a readily available local funding source with the flexibility to preserve and promote the development of affordable housing.
+Housing Development and Investment, formerly known as the Penny for Affordable Housing Fund, was established in FY 2006 and is designed to serve as a readily available local funding source with the flexibility to preserve and promote the development of affordable housing.
 For fiscal years 2006 through 2009, the Board of Supervisors dedicated revenue commensurate with the value of one cent from the Real Estate tax rate to the Preservation of Affordable Housing, a major County priority.
 In FY 2010, the Board reduced annual funding to The Penny for Affordable Housing, by 50 percent in order to balance the budget.
-From FY 2006 through FY 2020, the fund has provided a total of \$258.58 million for affordable housing in Fairfax County.
-A total of \$19.2 million is provided in FY 2021 with \$13.2 million from Real Estate tax revenue associated with the half cent and \$6 million from property cash flow and housing loan repayments.
+In FY 2021, the Board increased annual funding to Fund 30300 by 200 percent with total dedicated revenue now commensurate with the value of one and a half cents from the Real Estate tax rate.
+From FY 2006 through FY 2020, the fund has provided a total of \$258.58 million for affordable housing in Fairfax County

-A total of 3,473 affordable units have been preserved for both homeownership and rental purposes in a variety of large and small projects.
+A total of 3.473 affordable units have been preserved for both homeownership and rental purposes in a variety of large and small projects.
 Of that number, 252 units are preserved as affordable housing for periods of five years or less, and 3,221 units are preserved for 20 years or longer.
-A variety of funding sources were used to preserve these units; however, Affordable Housing Development and Investment funds were critical for the preservation of several large multifamily complexes purchased by private nonprofits and for-profit organizations.
+A variety of funding sources were used to preserve these units; however, Housing Development and Investment funds were critical for the preservation of several large multifamily complexes purchased by private nonprofits and for-profit organizations.
 These purchases represent a significant portion of the units: 319 units in Janna Lee Villages in the Hybla Valley area (Lee District), 148 units in Hollybrooke II and III in the Seven Corners area of Falls Church (Mason District), 105 units in Coralain Gardens located on Arlington Boulevard (Route 50) in Falls Church (Mason District), 90 units in Sunset Park Apartments in Falls Church (Mason District), 130 units at Mount Vernon House in Alexandria (Mount Vernon District), 216 units in Madison Ridge in Centreville (Sully District), 74 units in Wexford Manor A and B (Providence District), and 113 units in Huntington Gardens (Lee District).
 These funds were also instrumental in preserving two large complexes: 180 units at the Crescent apartment complex in Reston (Hunter Mill District) and 672 units at the Wedgewood Apartments complex in Annandale (Mason District).
-These projects were purchased by the County and are being managed by the Fairfax County Redevelopment and Housing Authority (FCRHA) as part of the lowand moderate-income rental program.
-Without the availability of Affordable Housing Development and Investment funds, both of these apartment complexes may have been lost as affordable housing.
+These projects were purchased by the County and are being managed by the Fairfax County Redevelopment and Housing Authority (FCRHA) as part of the low- and moderateincome rental program.
+Without the availability of Housing Development and Investment, both of these apartment complexes may have been lost as affordable housing.

-In FY 2021, funding of \$19,247,000 is composed of \$13,247,000 in Real Estate Tax Revenue and \$5,200,000 in operating revenue from Wedgewood and Crescent Apartments, and \$800,000 from miscellaneous sources.
-FY 2021 funding is allocated as follows: \$4,888,625 for Wedgewood for the annual debt service, \$2,629,188 for Crescent Apartments annual debt service, \$7,562,012 for the

-Housing Blueprint Project, \$576,175 for Affordable/Workforce Housing, \$3,000,000 for the Bridging Affordability Program and \$591,000 for Little River Glen IV.
+In FY 2021, funding of \$45,741,000 is composed of \$39,741,000 in Real Estate Tax Revenue and \$6,000,000 in operating revenue from Wedgewood and Crescent Apartments.
+FY 2021 funding is allocated as follows: \$5,753,775 for Wedgewood for the annual debt service, \$2,629,188 for Crescent Apartments annual debt service, \$32,543,287 for the Housing Blueprint Project, \$1,223,750 for Affordable/Workforce Housing, \$3,000,000 for the Bridging Affordability Program and \$591,000 for Little River Glen IV.